Credit for Prior Learning Overview for Students

 Fees for Credit for Prior Learning:

-$75 for internal performance assessment/experiential essay assessment
+$75 for an experiential essay assessment or internal performance assessment

 No fee Credit for Prior Learning Bypass assessments used primarily for course placement purposes